thecodeteam/community/code-of-conduct.md

 Your actions and work will affect and be used by other people, and you in turn will depend on the work and actions of others.
 Any decision you make will affect other community members, and we expect you to take those consequences into account when making decisions.

-As a contributor, ensure that you give full credit for the work of others and bear in mind how your changes affect others.
-It is also expected that you try to follow the [contribution guidelines](https://github.com/emccode/emccode.github.io/wiki/How-to-contribute-to-EMC-CODE-projects).
+As a contributor, ensure full credit is given for the work of others and bear in mind how your changes will affect others.
+It is also expected that you try to follow the [contribution guidelines](https://github.com/emccode/emccode.github.io/wiki/How-to-contribute-to-EMC-%7Bcode%7D-and-add-your-project).

 As a user, remember that contributors work hard on their part and take great pride in it.
 If you are frustrated, your problems are more likely to be resolved if you can give accurate and well-mannered information to all concerned.